 Primary and Secondary Colors

 “Bienvenue!
 Welcome!
 Willkommen!”
 Mrs. Smith greeted the children.
-As an art teacher, she had picked up different languages while studying about different famous artists.
-She would occasionally throw in some French or German words like she did just then.
+As an art teacher, she had picked up different languages while learning about different famous artists.
+She would occasionally throw in some French or German words as she did just then.

 “How are my little artists?
 Are you all ready for an amazing lesson in colors?”
 She asked, fixing her glasses that were nearly too big for her face.